 Our publications set out how we strive to meet the needs of government departments and, ultimately, taxpayers and wider society through our governance role

-The British Business Bank is a government owned business development bank dedicated to making financial markets work better for small businesses.
+The British Business Bank is a 100% government owned economic development bank dedicated to making financial markets work better for small businesses with a mission to ‘drive sustainable growth and prosperity across the UK, and to enable the transition to a net zero economy, by supporting access to finance for smaller businesses.

 Channel 4 is a commercially funded public sector broadcaster it operates a portfolio of channels including channel 4.

-Nuclear Decommissioning Authority (NDA) ensures the safe and efficient clean-up of the UK’s nuclear legacy.
-NDA is an executive non-departmental public body, supported by 4 agencies and public bodies.
+Nuclear Decommissioning Authority (NDA) is charged, on behalf of government, with the mission to clean-up the UK’s earliest nuclear sites safely, securely and cost effectively.
+NDA is an executive non-departmental public body, sponsored by the Department for Energy Security and Net Zero.

 The Post office is the UK’s largest retail network and the largest financial services chain in the UK with more branches than all of the UK’s banks and building societies put together.